 The high price of wireless has changed and Republic Wireless is bringing their innovative approach along for the ride.
 Here is my Republic Wireless review and what I love about this company.

 What is Republic Wireless All About?

-Bandwidth.com is the innovator behind Republic Wireless.
+Bandwidth.com was the innovator behind Republic Wireless until this year (2017) when they were spun off as an independent company.
+This will now allow them to manage their technology and innovation much better, which is great for consumers.
 They are a IP telephony company that works with creating the ability to call over the internet.
-Bandwidth.com noticed a need of something different in the wireless industry, so they set out to create their product.
-Out of their minds came Republic Wireless.
+Republic was born based on a need of something different in the wireless industry, so they set out to create their product.
 Their service has changed the game considerably.
-Right now, you can start out for just $10 per month with no contract.
+Right now, you can start out for just $15 per month with no contract.
 Try that on the big carriers.
 It won’t happen!

 Below I describe how their system functions.
 It’s not what you might expect from other carriers.
 You don’t just sign up, get a phone, and enjoy your high priced service.
 This uses sweet technology to save you money on a regular basis.
 Take that wireless industry!

 Republic uses what they call Adaptive Coverage with Bonded Calling.
 Their words, not mine!

 What does this even mean?

 Here’s what they have to say about it…

 We don’t just use cell towers for calls and texts.
 Our Adaptive Coverage™ technology, with Bonded Calling™ and included voice roaming, will automatically blend your calls over available WiFi and your phone’s 3G and 4G LTE* cellular data networks together for more, low cost, coverage in places cell can’t always reach – like your basement or garage.

 So, basically, their system blends the two technologies (cell and WiFi) to ensure you have a smooth call no matter where you are.
 If you have WiFi that is unstable, it can blend in the cell towers to make sure your call doesn’t get dropped.